Notice Period Buyout - Full N Final Settlement

 Hi Aarti,

-Check ur employee manual.
-Notice Pay differs from company to company.
-Some deduct just basic pay while others deduct net salary etc.
+Please check your employee manual.
+Notice Pay varies from company to company.
+Some deduct just basic pay, while others deduct net salary, etc.

-As far as deduction is concerned, request ur manager to waive off the remaining one month of notice period since the project is completed.
+Regarding deductions, please request your manager to waive off the remaining one month of the notice period since the project is completed.

 nikitalk

-You should have got an email confirmation from your new employer on the notice buy-out.
+You should have received an email confirmation from your new employer regarding the notice buy-out.
 If they have verbally committed to you, they should stick to it.
-If they don't it reflects the ethics of the company.
+If they don't, it reflects the ethics of the company.

 jyotinegi